ProbablePrime/interactive-keyboard/README.md

 Try `kbm-robot` as your handler some require this to interface with DirectInput/XInput.

 Try from another device.
 As this pushes your physical keys, its often impossible to test on the same machine as an infinite loop of key presses occurs.
 Summon a friend into your channel to help test :).

+Try The key without a spark cost or cooldown.

 Contact me